 - Set aside a cup (or so) of the cauliflower cooking water just in case you need it for the sauce, then bring the rest back up to a boil and cook the tagliatelle – follow the instructions on the packet for how long to cook it for.
 It's usually around 10 minutes.400 g tagliatelle

-- Put the cauliflower, Dijon mustard, nutritional yeast, milk and a good helping of salt and black pepper in a blender.1 large cauliflower, 1 tsp Dijon mustard, 6 tbsp nutritional yeast, 1 cup unsweetened oat milk, Salt & pepper
+- Put the cauliflower, Dijon mustard, nutritional yeast, milk and a good helping of salt and black pepper in a blender.1 large cauliflower, 1 teaspoon Dijon mustard, 6 tablespoon nutritional yeast, 1 cup unsweetened oat milk, Salt & pepper

 - Peel the roasted garlic and chuck it in the blender too, then blend everything until smooth – if it's looking a bit thick, add some of the water that the cauliflower was cooked in a little bit at a time.
 The sauce should be pretty thick so that it clings to the pasta, but still be somewhat runny.3 cloves garlic